Margaret Hooks: Books

 A Hooks authored two additional monographs on Modotti; the first, titled Tina Modotti (Aperture Masters of Photography), published in 1999 by the Aperture Foundation with a tri-lingual co-edition by Könemann Verlags GmbH; and the second, titled Tina Modotti, first published in 2002 as part of the Phaidon 55's series, and reprinted in 2005 under the same title in large format.

 Frida Kahlo: Portraits of an Icon was published in a 2002 co-edition by Bloomsbury, London, and Turner Libros, Madrid.
 The book was published in Spanish that same year by Turner as Frida Kahlo: La Gran Ocultadora.

-Surreal Eden: Edward James and Las Pozas was published in 2007by Princeton Architectural Press, and tells the story of Edward James, the "wealthy British surrealist-art benefactor turned rural Mexican architect, demi-god and dreamer", patron of Surrealists Salvador Dali and Rene Magritte and friend of the artist Leonora Carrington, who over a period of 40 years built a surrealist sculpture garden at Las Pozas, high in the Sierra Huasteca mountains of Mexico.
+Surreal Eden: Edward James and Las Pozas was published in 2007by Princeton Architectural Press, and tells the story of Edward James, the "wealthy British surrealist-art benefactor turned rural Mexican architect, demi-god and dreamer", patron of Surrealists Salvador Dalí and Rene Magritte and friend of the artist Leonora Carrington, who over a period of 40 years built a surrealist sculpture garden at Las Pozas, high in the Sierra Huasteca mountains of Mexico.
 The book also published in Spanish by Turner Mexico that same year, under the title Edward James y Las Pozas: Un sueño surrealista en la selva mexicana.

 Manel Armengol: Herbarium, a monograph of the work of Catalán photographer Manel Armengol, was also published in 2007 by Turner.

 Hooks’ last book, Surreal Lovers: Eight Women Integral to the Life of Max Ernst, published in 2017 by La Fábrica and reprinted in a second edition in 2018, focuses on eight women who influenced the life and work of Surrealist painter Max Ernst.
 The book chronicles the relationships between Ernst and Leonora Carrington, Peggy Guggenheim, Dorothea Tanning, Luise Straus, Marie-Berthe Aurenche, Leonor Fini, Meret Oppenheim and Gala Dalí.